 The practice of massage therapy is the assessment of soft tissue and joints of the body and the treatment and prevention of dysfunction, injury, pain and physical disorders of the soft tissues and joints by manual and physical methods to develop, maintain, rehabilitate or augment physical function to relieve pain and promote health.

 At your first appointment you will be required to complete a ‘health history’ form.
 Please arrive 10 minutes early in order to have time to complete this information thoroughly and without being rushed.
-Or click here to print the form and complete it ahead of time.
+Or click here to complete the form online and send to me via email.

 We will then spend some time discussing your current symptoms and goals for your massage therapy treatments.
 Some of the questions that I will ask you during our interview may seem unrelated to massage, however, please realize that the body is complex in its connections and that often something may seem unrelated when in actuality it is connected to the cause of your distress.

 It is my job to thoroughly assess the puzzle pieces in order to plan your treatments most effectively.
 It is also my responsibility to modify your treatments in cases of contraindications or safety concerns, so a thorough inventory of your health is crucial in allowing me to provide you with the best care possible.